Dirty Diana: Background

-"Dirty Diana" was written by Michael Jackson.
-It was produced by Quincy Jones and Michael Jackson.
+"Dirty Diana" was written by Michael Jackson, and produced by Jackson and Quincy Jones.
 It appeared on Jackson's seventh studio album, Bad.
 The song was released by Epic Records on April 18, 1988, as the fifth single from Bad.
 After "Beat It", "Dirty Diana" was the second hard rock song of his solo career with lyrics about a persistent groupie.
 Jackson hired Billy Idol's guitarist Steve Stevens to back him on the track.

-Initial reports at the time suggested the song was a poke at his close friend Diana Ross.
-However, it was later denied.
+Initial reports at the time suggested the song was a poke at his close friend Diana Ross, but this was later denied.
 In fact, Ross started using the song as an overture at her concerts shortly before appearing on stage.
 In an interview from the special edition of Bad, Jones later confirmed that the song's lyrics were about groupies.
-Jackson also confirmed the same during an interview with Barbara Walters, adding that it was not about Diana, Princess of Wales, though he was told personally by the Princess that it was her favorite among his songs.
+Jackson also confirmed the same during an interview with Barbara Walters, adding that it was not about Diana, Princess of Wales, though he was told personally by the Princess that it was her favorite from amongst his songs.

 Composition

-Musically, "Dirty Diana" is a pop rock and hard rock song similar to "Beat It", with elements of heavy metal.
-TriniTrent of The Lava Lizard, when talking about Michael and Janet Jackson's "Scream", mentions "Dirty Diana" along with Jackson's "pop/rock musical direction" he has previously experimented with.
+"Dirty Diana" has been described as a pop rock, hard rock and glam metal song similar to "Beat It", with elements of heavy metal.
+TriniTrent of The Lava Lizard, when talking about Michael and Janet Jackson's duet "Scream", mentions "Dirty Diana" as exemplifying the "pop/rock musical direction" that he has previously experimented with.
 John Tatlock of The Quietus regards the song as an attempt to recreate "the pop-rock alchemy of 'Beat It'."
-In his Bad review, Los Angeles Times Richard Cromelin describes "Dirty Diana" as a hard rock song, writing, "'Dirty Diana' is trying to be this year's 'Beat It' — a hard-rock song about a tenacious groupie that's sent into orbit by a Steve Stevens guitar solo."
+In his Bad review, Richard Cromelin of Los Angeles Times wrote that "'Dirty Diana' is trying to be this year's 'Beat It' — a hard-rock song about a tenacious groupie that's sent into orbit by a Steve Stevens guitar solo," while Tom Breihan of Stereogum's called it a "grimy hair-metal ire not that far removed from Appetite For Destruction."